mozaik-association/mozaik/docs/Contacts Module.md

     - Possible to find all the participations of all the contacts for each event in the tab"participations" → "participations".
     - Possible to find all the events in tab "participations" → "catégories des participations".

-## Internal notes/introduction

-Possibility to add a free text in the "notes internes" tab of a member's file Possibility to add an introduction of the member with a free text on its card by clicking on the tab "introduction".

 ## Communication